-The compulsory requirements for a USA Pet Passport in 2020 are as follows:
+The compulsory requirements for a USA Pet Passport are as follows:

 - Rabies vaccination (dogs, cats and ferrets)

 Depending on which country or territory you are visiting and the species of your pet, your pet may also require the following:

 - Pet microchipping

 - CITES permit

 In this article we will discuss in detail each of the requirements to export a pet from the USA and to import a pet into another country.

 USA Pet Passports is a term used to represent the documentation required to travel with your pet.